 California dispensary laws prohibit dispensaries from displaying products outside the store.
 Dispensaries are only allowed to sell cannabis products that have been previously packaged and labeled before arriving at their retail location.
 Cannabis that has been removed from its packaging cannot be sold.
 Dispensaries are allowed to take products out of their packaging for display purposes but require them to not be readily accessible to customers.
 Additionally, cannabis retailers are prohibited from selling tobacco and alcohol in their facility.

 Marijuana dispensaries aren't allowed to give away free products, despite practices by some unlicensed dispensaries.
-One exception allows licensed medical facilities to donate cannabis product to medicinal users that have trouble accessing the product.
+One exception allows licensed medical facilities to donate cannabis product to medical marijuana cardholders that have trouble accessing the product.
 When a customer buys a product, they must leave the facility with the product in an opaque package.

 Age-Verification and Purchase Limits

 Recreational dispensaries in California are required to verify that their customers are over the age of 21.
 Recreational consumers must have a valid identification card, while medicinal customers over the age of 18 require ID and a doctor's medical recommendation.

 Medicinal consumers may use out-of-state licenses.
 Consumers may buy no more than one ounce of non-concentrated marijuana or 8 grams of concentrated cannabis per day.
 Customers may also buy no more than 6 immature plants per day.
 Medicinal consumers may buy up to eight ounces per day.
 Local law enforcement may use decoys to enforce age-verification in licensed dispensaries.
 In order to work at a dispensary, you must be over 21 years of age.